MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-02-17-mobilefirst-windows-10-mobile.md

 author:
   name: Srihari Kulkarni
 ---

+>>If you are an on-premise 7.1 or 8.0 customer or Mobile Foundation Service [link to service] customer, then read further to learn about MFP support to Windows 10 mobile.

 <br/>
 Late last year, [Microsoft released two mobiles](http://www.theverge.com/2015/11/9/9700462/microsoft-lumia-950-launch-release-date) - the Lumia 950 and Lumia 950 XL phones that came pre-loaded with Windows 10 Mobile.
 These mobiles came with Windows 10 Build 10.0.10586.